Yucatan is a great destination for birding

 Yucatan’s great birding destinations

-You don’t have to be able to tell crane from the heron.
+You don’t have to be able to tell the crane from the heron.
 In Mexico, birding is open to everyone so long as they know what a bird is.

 Taking in the sight of hundreds upon hundreds of surprisingly pink feathered flamingoes, as they fly in flocks over Celestun’s marshy lagoons, where they will roost until sunset, will most definitely leave you breathless.

-There are several hundreds of bird species—546, to be exact—to see as they migrate to the wetlands, to Yucatan jungles, during winter.
+There are several hundreds of bird species to see as they migrate to the wetlands, to Yucatan jungles, during winter.
+In fact, the Sian Ka’an reserve hosts approximately one million migratory birds.

-In a fact, the Sian Ka’an reserve hosts approximately one million migratory birds.
-Eleven of which are species you’re never going to see in any other place.
+Eleven of these are species you’re never going to see in any other place.
 That would include the Yucatan parrot, all in its bright red-feathered glory, the Yucatan nightjar, and the Yucatan wren.

-Rio Lagartos
+Rio Lagartos Biosphere Reserve

 45 minutes away from Merida, Rio Lagartos’ sister site, Celestun, is also a great place to watch pink flamingoes prancing about their natural habitat.
 You’ll probably see the most numbers of them around March all the way to August.